pism/pism.github.io/old/news/2016-02-04-outletcaptured_0116.md

 ###### Greenland outlet glacier flow modeled the right way

-Today\'s publication of [Aschwanden et al.
+Today's publication of [Aschwanden et al.
 (2016)](http://dx.doi.org/10.1038/ncomms10524) in [Nature
 Communications](http://www.nature.com/ncomms/) is certainly a milestone in PISM development.
 However, it is also a milestone in ice sheet modeling generally.
-Here\'s why.
+Here's why.

 The paper is based on PISM simulations with grid resolution down to 600 m over the entire Greenland ice sheet.
 To start, each of an initial